Last Updated on October 13, 2024 by Soumya

 Tortellini

 One of the most famous Bologna foods is Tortellini, a fresh egg pasta made with a filling of local meat and cheese.
 Its shape is supposedly based on the shape of Venus’s navel and there’s an interesting legend behind that!
-Tortellini is usually served in a clear chicken broth called brodo.

 Mortadella

-Italy is known the world over for its array of cold meats and salamis.
-While the ham belongs to Parma, mortadella belongs to Bologna.
 Traditionally made with at least 15% pork fat and flavored with black pepper and pistachios, the Bologna Mortadella is often a lighter color than other salamis.
-Walk the streets of Quadrilatero and you’ll be able to sample countless fine ones.
+Walk the streets of Quadrilatero, and you’ll be able to sample countless fine ones.

 Gelato

-Bologna is also known for its gelato expertise and any food tour worth its salt will inevitably involve an insight into the manufacture of gelato and of
+Bologna is also known for its gelato expertise, and any food tour worth its salt will inevitably involve an insight into the manufacture of gelato and, of course, a tasting experience.
+Make sure you try the pistachio flavor, one of my favorites.

 Join a cooking class

-When visiting the capital of Emilia Romagna region, attending a cooking class should be one of the top of things to do in Bologna.
-Whether it is touring local producers of Balsamic Vinegar or Parmesan Cheese, truffle hunting with farmers and their pigs, or taking part in a pasta making course, you will leave here with an unforgettable experience.
+Whether you tour local producers of Balsamic Vinegar or Parmesan Cheese, hunt truffles with farmers and their pigs, or take part in a pasta-making course, you will leave here with an unforgettable experience.

-Best Hotels in Bologna
+Best Hotels in Bologna, Italy

 Many tourists often visit Bologna as a day trip from Rome since a train journey only takes 2.5 hours.
-But this cultural capital deserves so much more especially because there are so many amazing things to do in Bologna.
-So, if you decide to spend a night or two, stay in one of these best hotels in Bologna.
+But this cultural capital deserves so much more, especially because there are so many amazing things to do in Bologna.

-Luxury options
+Luxury

-• Grand Hotel Majestic gia’ Baglioni: Located within walking distance of major Bologna landmarks, this hotel is one of the most luxurious places to stay in Bologna.
+- Grand Hotel Majestic gia’ Baglioni: Located within walking distance of major Bologna landmarks, this hotel is one of the most luxurious places to stay in Bologna.
 The hotel is housed within an 18th-century palace and the rooms are covered with beautiful frescoes and antique furniture.
 Staying here is quite the royal experience.

 Click here to reserve your stay at Grand Hotel Majestic gia’ Baglioni now.

-Midrange options
+Midrange

-• Art Hotel Commercianti: This hotel is located in the historical center of Bologna right next to the San Petronio Basilica and the Fountain of Neptune.
+- Art Hotel Commercianti: This hotel is located in the historical center of Bologna right next to the San Petronio Basilica and the Fountain of Neptune.
 Stay here for their medieval rooms, excellent breakfast, and some great views of the city center from the balcony.

 Book you stay at Art Hotel Commercianti now.

-Budget options
+Budget

-• B&B Lame 87: Clean, cozy, comfortable, this bed and breakfast is located not very far away from the city center.
+- B&B Lame 87: Clean, cozy, comfortable, this bed and breakfast is located not very far away from the city center.
 Plus, friendly hosts and great coffee make you feel at home as soon as you get here.

-• Le Ninfee: An excellent location (10 mins walking distance from all major Bologna attractions) and a very helpful host make this place a real steal.
+Click here to book your stay at B&B Lame 87 now. - Le Ninfee: An excellent location (10 mins walking distance from all major Bologna attractions) and a very helpful host make this place a real steal.
 And absolute value for money.

 Book your stay at Le Ninfee now.

-Quite surprisingly, according to Bologna Living, winters can also be a good time to visit Bologna if you do not mind the low temperatures.
-There are plenty of museums to spend time indoors and accommodation is cheaper.
-Additionally, after all the harvests are done, winters are a good time to enjoy traditional Bolognese food such tortellini in brodo and cotechino.
+Surprisingly, winter can also be a good time to visit Bologna if you do not mind the low temperatures.
+There are plenty of museums to visit indoors, and accommodation is cheaper.

 Getting around Bologna, Italy

 You can easily get around Bologna by using its efficient bus system run by TPER.
 Buses run daily from 6:30 am to between 7 pm – 11 pm depending on the route.
-You can purchase individual tickets that are valid for a bus change/return journey within 75 minutes.
-Or get a Day Ticket or the Bologna Citypass depending on your needs.

 Honestly, the best way to explore Bologna’s historic center is on your feet.
 Walking through those narrow alleyways, cobblestone streets, and labyrinthine roads gives you the experience of traveling in medieval Europe.
-Biking is also a great, pollution-free way to see the city.

-About the author, Paul Rought
+About the Author, Paul Rought

 Paul, from The Two That Do, was born and raised in Solihull, just outside Birmingham in the center of England.
 Paul’s initial travel experiences were family holidays to the Mediterranean although a school cruise to Greece, Egypt, Turkey and Israel was a childhood highlight.